snowweihua/encrypted_cloud_album/README.md

-# tencent_album
+#  encrypted_cloud_album
-a private album based on tencent qcloud_cos and leancloud
+a private album based on tencent/baidu qcloud_cos and leancloud

 This is a mini program to satisfy with my personal requirement: how to store my photoes on cloud without security warning and also provide fast searching.Then I use tencent qcound_cos (cloud object storage) for photo files storage, leancloud for photo information database, and GnuPG for photo files encryption.